 In theory, they are the same thing; in my years of trading, I have noticed that older traders refer to it as a hammer, whereas newer traders refer to it as pin bars.

-PIN BAR TRADING STRATEGY
+HAMMER TRADING STRATEGY

 When used correctly, the pin bar trading approach can be extremely effective.